mathspp/mathspp/pages/02.blog/a-tutorial-is-not-a-long-talk/item.md

  - solving problems; or
  - something similar to this!

-If the audience can sit through your presentation with their arms crossed, you're not presenting a tutorial.
+If the audience can sit through your presentation with their arms crossed, you're not giving a tutorial.
 You're presenting a (long) talk.
 Please, don't do this.

-If you're giving a tutorial, it's fine to show a couple of slides.
+If you're giving a tutorial, it's fine to show a couple of slides to get everyone up to speed.
 But the point of a tutorial is to give hands-on experience to the audience.

 ## FAQ

  1. Q: But my tutorial covers very advanced material that the audience won't be able to keep up with...

 A: Make it less complex.
 No one said giving a good tutorial is easy!

  2. Q: But I don't have a lot of time.

 A: Make it shorter.
 No one said giving a good tutorial is easy!

 If you have any more questions, feel free to drop them below and I'll add them to this FAQ.